Pr0gr1m/Pr0gr1m/README.md

-- 👋 Hi, I’m @Pr0gr1m.
+- 👋 Hello I’m @Pr0gr1m!
-- 👀 I’m interested in c# but other languages are interesting too anyway.
+- 👀 I am currently interested in a vast majoriy of programming languages including c#, c++ etc.
-- 🌱 I’m currently creating small games for game jams etc.
+- 🌱 My main focus for right now, is building up the experience via creating smaller projects and occasionally working on my Youtube channel.

-I hope the GitHub can help me in lot of projects and learning.
+I hope I can make tons of great connections with other people and inspire others Add me on discord(DevEloper #2725) for colaboration and other.

 <!---
 Pr0gr1m/Pr0gr1m is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.